dreedyman/mstc-cloud-worker/README.md

     │   └── service.yaml
     └── values.yaml
 ```
-You'll notice a 3rd level `charts` directory.
-This is for the dependencies of the `mstc-cloud-worker`.
-They are configured as dependencies, and if you lok into the `mstc-cloud-worker`'s `Chart.yaml` file you'll see:
+You'll notice a 2nd level `charts` directory.
+MinIO and RabbitMQ are configured as dependencies of the `mstc-cloud-worker`.
+If you look into the `mstc-cloud-worker`'s `Chart.yaml` file you'll see:

 ```
 dependencies: